dreamind/ix/pages/overview/overview.md

 Coordinator/Lecturer	| Mr Anthony Stell |	anthony.stell(at)unimelb(dot)edu(dot)au
 Tutor | &nbsp; | &nbsp;

-The lecturers are responsible for the overall organization of the subject and for the selection of lecture material, workshop exercises and practical assignments.

-The lecturers may be contacted by email appointment.
+The subject coordinators are responsible for the overall organization of the subject and for the design of lecture material, workshop exercises, and assignments.
+For any enquiries, the lecturers may be contacted by email appointment.

 Lectures and Workshops
 ----------------------

 Each week, two lectures are offered on Monday and Tuesday.
 The purpose of lectures is to present the principles of the subject along with worked examples, and to introduce the material that will be developed in workshops.
-Much of the information presented in lectures will be available via the subject homepage
+Much of the information presented in lectures will be linked from the LMS subject schedule.

-Each week, starting in week two of semester, you will be expected to attend a two-hour workshop (tutorial & practical lab), held in the lab in the Alice Hoy Building.
+Each week, **starting in week two of semester**, you will be expected to attend a two-hour workshop (tutorial & practical lab).
 The purposes of workshops are:

-to work on the week's worksheet;
+- to work on the week's worksheet;
-to give you an opportunity to raise questions about the subject;
+- to give you an opportunity to raise questions about the subject;
-to address any problems you are having;
+- to address any problems you are having;
-to work with your project team; and to discuss other relevant aspects of the subject.
+- to work with your project team; and
+- to discuss other relevant aspects of the subject.

 Attendance at workshops is compulsory.